madera/cryptox/README.md

 #### High-level API

-Two high-level functions are provided to get hashes: one for binary results and one for a hexadecimal representation of it.
+Two high-level functions are provided to get digests: one for binary results and one for a hexadecimal representation of it.
 That is, digest<Algorithm>() and hash<Algorithm>(), respectively.

-### Hash Algorithms
+### Digest Algorithms

-The hash algorithms that are wrapped are from OpenSSL EVP.
-At the moment, these are the available algorithms:
+The algorithms wrapped are from OpenSSL EVP.
+At the moment, these are the available options:

 | **Algorithm** | **Digest Length** |
 |:-------------:|:-----------------:|